 1. Goldbug Hot Springs

-The crown jewel.
-A 2-mile hike through a narrowing canyon leads to a series of hot pools cascading down a mountainside.
+The crown jewel of Idaho hot springs.
+A hike through a narrowing canyon leads to a series of hot pools cascading down a mountainside.
 Multiple pools at different temperatures, all with stunning views of the Salmon River Mountains.
 Free, primitive, and considered by many to be the most beautiful hot spring in America.

 2. Kirkham Hot Springs

 The most accessible hot spring in Idaho.
 Natural pools right along the South Fork Payette River, visible from the road.
 Hot water cascades down the hillside into rock pools where you can mix hot spring water with cold river water.
-Developed campground adjacent.
+A developed campground sits right next door, making it easy to turn a quick soak into an overnight trip.

 3. Trail Creek Hot Springs